code-game-project/vim-codegame/README.md

 # vim-codegame

-Very basic vim language support for the [crab](https://github.com/Bananenpro/crab) programming language.
+A vim plugin for writing CodeGame applications.

 ## Features